 To arrange a survey or for more information on any of my services please fill in the form below and I will be in touch shortly.

 For as long as I have been in the industry I have been listening to clients complaining at the poor level of expertise throughout the 'Damp Proofing & Timber Sector'.
 The industry has always attracted the unqualified and unscrupulous looking to make a quick buck.
 'I don't know who to believe' is a comment that has been used on an almost daily basis by clients.
 They may have obtained 2 or 3 'Free' quotes that vary from hundreds of pounds to thousands of pounds.
 Which one do they trust?
 If you are searching for free surveys it is almost impossible to get unbiased advice.
 No company can provide a 'Free' survey service and survive long term.
 It is unrealistic to expect them to provide such a service.
-More often than not you will receive a quote for remedial work, sometimes justified and sometimes not.
+More often than not, you will receive a quote for remedial work, sometimes justified and sometimes not.
 It really is a case of 'are you feeling lucky' as to which you get.
 As an Independent Consultant, I have no vested interest in finding or looking for work.
-If there is no work that it what you will be told.
-If there is a problem that needs addressing you will receive a detailed survey followed by a comprehensive report identifying the problem and the most cost effective solution putting you in control.
+If there is no work required, that is what you will be told.
+If there is a problem that needs addressing you will receive a detailed survey followed by a comprehensive report identifying the problem and the most cost-effective solution putting you in control.
 You can then decide how you wish to proceed.
 Many clients save the cost of my survey fee many times over by eliminating the need for expensive damp proofing work when simple maintenance work will deal with the problem.
-For many the purchase of a property will be the largest investment they will ever make.
-That is why you should employ a qualified professional to give you the right advice first time, every time.
+For many, the purchase of a property will be the largest investment they will ever make.
+That is why you should employ a qualified professional to give you the right advice the first time, every time.
 Please contact me for further advice and an indication of the cost of a professional survey.

 I am happy to provide honest, unbiased advice on any damp related issue that you may have concerns about.
 There will be no hidden agenda to sell you an unwarranted damp proof course or other unnecessary costly remedial work.
 I will explain in plain English what the defect is and the most appropriate solution.
 You will receive a very accurate indication of the likely cost of any necessary remedial work.

 If urgent remedial work is needed I will tell you but if it is not urgent you will also be told just that.
-I do not have sales targets to achieve and I am not on commission.
+I do not have sales targets to achieve and I am not on a commission.

-There are many causes of damp in buildings and that is why it is essential that you seek the advice of a Qualified and experienced specialist surveyor.
+There are many causes of damp in buildings and that is why it is essential that you seek the advice of a qualified and experienced specialist Surveyor.
 More often than not the cause of the damp is not the obvious.
 Getting it wrong can cost thousands of pounds and a lot of heartache to the client.
-As a minimum, the surveyor should hold the CSRT qualification which demonstrates a general understanding of damp related issues, (I gained the CSRT in 2002 as the candidate of the year).
+As a minimum, the Surveyor should hold the CSRT qualification which demonstrates a general understanding of damp related issues, (I gained the CSRT in 2002 as the Candidate of the Year).

 Common forms of damp that affect buildings are as follows: -

-A recent quote that I totally agree with 'If you think a professional is expensive, wait until you see what an amateur can cost you'
+A recent quote that I totally agree with"If you think a professional is expensive, wait until you see what an amateur can cost you"

 If you look for free advice, it is generally worth what you have paid for it.